 Designating year for which contribution is made.
 If an amount is contributed to your traditional IRA between January 1 and April 18 [for 2017], you should tell the sponsor which year (the current year or the previous year) the contribution is for.
 If you do not tell the sponsor which year it is for, the sponsor can assume, and report to the IRS, that the contribution is for the current year (the year the sponsor received it).

-Therefore, it is clear from the IRS that a contribution to a taxable IRA for a previous tax year can be made following the start of the next calendar year as long as it occurs prior to the tax filing deadline (April each year).
+Therefore, it is clear from the IRS that a contribution to a traditional IRA for a previous tax year can be made following the start of the next calendar year as long as it occurs prior to the tax filing deadline (April each year).
+What about the Backdoor Roth IRA conversion?

 You can make only one rollover from an IRA to another (or the same) IRA in any 1-year period regardless of the number of IRAs you own.
 However, you can continue to make unlimited trustee-to-trustee transfers between IRAs because it is not considered a rollover.
 Furthermore, you can also make as many rollovers from a traditional IRA to a Roth IRA (also known as “conversions”).